htrajan/ht-drawsteel/Draw Steel Rules (original).md

 When you are in your rat form, your movement gains the Climb keyword, and your size becomes 1T.
 You can use the [[Hide]] maneuver as a free maneuver, and you can use your allies as cover when hiding.
 You can stay hidden while moving through squares occupied by a creature.

-Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal rat of your true form’s size.
+Whenever your [[Rage|rage]] is 4 or higher, you can shapeshift to become a hybrid bipedal rat of your true form’s size.
 You gain 10 temporary Stamina the first time you shapeshift into hybrid rat form during an encounter.

 ##### PRIMORDIAL STORM: RAT FLOOD